Carreau/phd-dissertation/parts/roleofactin.rst

 grow: :math:`[monomers]_c`.

 The rate constant of elongation of actin have been determined to also depend of whether the monomer was bound to ADP or ATP :cite:`Pollard1986`.
-We should now consider the fact that ATP-bound actin will hydrolyse to ADP-Pi then release the inorganic phosphate, and thus with a rate which also depend on whether the monomer is part of a filament or in solution.
-With the hydrolysis of ATP-bound actin into ADP bound actin in the filament, this lead to an imbalance of actin (de)-polymerisation on both ends, which leads to actin filament preferably growing on the barbed end and preferably shrinking from the pointed end.
+We should consider the fact that ATP-bound actin will hydrolyse to ADP-Pi then release the inorganic phosphate, and thus with a rate which also depend on whether the monomer is part of a filament or in solution.
+With the hydrolysis of ATP-bound actin into ADP bound actin in the filament, this lead to an imbalance of actin (de)-polymerisation on both ends.
+The actin filament preferably grows from the barbed end and shrink preferably from the pointed end.

-This will lead to a phenomenon known ad treadmilling where a single actin monomer bound to an ATP molecule, will be incorporated at the `+` end of the filament and progressively move toward the minus end, eventually hydrolysing it ATP into ADP before detaching from the filament on the pointed end.
+This will lead to a phenomenon known ad treadmilling where a single actin monomer bound to an ATP molecule, will be incorporated at the `+` end of the filament and progressively move toward the `-` end, eventually hydrolysing it ATP into ADP before detaching from the filament on the pointed end.
 During this process the filament will grow / shrink until it reaches the stationary state where its length would stay constant but the treadmilling continues.